Phil Anselmo

-Philip Hansen Anselmo (born June 30, 1968) is an American heavy metal musician best known as the lead singer for Pantera, Down, and Superjoint, amongst other musical projects.
+Philip Hansen Anselmo (born June 30, 1968) is an American musician best known as the lead singer for groove metal band Pantera, southern metal supergroup Down, and hardcore band Superjoint, amongst other musical projects.
 He is the owner of Housecore Records.

-Anselmo is regarded as one of the greatest frontmen in metal history, known for being particularly animated and donning a machismo attitude that became emblematic of the general theme of Pantera.
-Earlier in his career with the band, Anselmo took considerable inspiration from heavy metal vocalists such as Rob Halford, singing in full head voice.
-However, he later became recognized for a more abrasive style of vocals.
+Anselmo is regarded as one of the most iconic frontmen in metal history, known for being particularly animated and donning a machismo attitude that became emblematic of the general theme of Pantera.
+Earlier in his career with the band, Anselmo took considerable inspiration from traditional heavy metal vocalists such as Rob Halford, singing in full head voice.
+However, he later became recognized for a more abrasive style of vocals, and formed a number of extreme metal projects such as Scour.

 Early life

-Anselmo was born in New Orleans, Louisiana, and is of Danish, Italian and French heritage.
+Anselmo was born in New Orleans, Louisiana, and is mainly of Italian and French heritage.
+He is also Danish through his great maternal grandmother.
 He attended many schools across Louisiana and Texas, the last of which was Grace King High School in the New Orleans suburb of Metairie, which he dropped out of during 12th grade.
 Anselmo's father, Phil, owned and operated a restaurant in Metairie called Anselmo's, which closed following Hurricane Katrina.
 Anselmo has said in various interviews that he was the class clown as a child.
 As a teenager, Anselmo accidentally started a fire in his parents' house while attempting to prank his sister.
 The incident resulted in smoke damage to most of the furniture and part of the house needing renovation.
-Anselmo worked on a shrimp boat with his stepfather in his teenage years, and claims to have witnessed a man be poisoned by a scorpionfish.
+Anselmo worked on a shrimp boat with his stepfather in his teenage years.

-Musical career
+Career

-In 1981, Anselmo co-formed his first band called Samhain (not to be confused with Glenn Danzig's band of the same name) together with friends from around the area, performing vocal and guitar duties.
-In 1985, he joined the band Rapid Phaze who would later rename themselves to Razor White, after one of the songs Anselmo wrote.
+In 1981, Anselmo co-formed his first band, Samhain (not to be confused with Glenn Danzig's band of the same name), together with friends from around the area, performing vocal and guitar duties.
+In 1985, he joined the band Vapid Phaze who would later rename themselves to Razor White, after one of the songs Anselmo wrote.
 While they did have some original material, they mainly played cover songs of popular rock and metal bands.
 Around this time, Anselmo quit high school to concentrate on his musical career.
 After about a year-plus with the band, he became frustrated with Razor White's direction and began to explore other options.